ArmorDarks/ekzo/README.md

 How to use
 ----------

-Import parts which you'd like to use explicitly in your stylesheet using following pattern:
+Import parts which you would like to use explicitly in your stylesheet:

 ```scss
 @import 'node_modules/ekzo/...';